Home

 passing, so fine green netting (used for wind breaks

-in gardens) was fitted over the metal mesh walls of
+in gardens) was fitted over the mesh walls of

 the aviaries and shrubs allowed to grow up the